aiven/aiven-docs/docs/platform/reference/end-of-life.md

 **Timeline**: End of life (EOL) on April 30, 2025

-### What happens after EOL
+### Service impact

-**Service status and data access:** After April 30, 2025, all running Aiven for M3DB services are powered off and deleted, making data from these services inaccessible.
+After April 30, 2025, all running Aiven for M3DB
+services are powered off and deleted, making data from these services inaccessible.

 ### Migration options

-Aiven for Metrics provides a seamless replacement for time-series workloads.

 - **Aiven for Metrics**: Provides a seamless transition for time-series workloads, supporting PromQL for query compatibility.
-Refer to the [migration guide for Aiven for M3DB to Aiven for Metrics](https://aiven.io/docs/products/metrics/howto/migrate-m3db-thanos) for instructions.
+See the [migration guide for Aiven for M3DB to Aiven for Metrics](https://aiven.io/docs/products/metrics/howto/migrate-m3db-thanos) for instructions.
 - **Dashboard migration:** If you use Aiven’s pre-configured Metrics and Grafana dashboard